hfzizz/nao-llm/README.md

 <!-- ACKNOWLEDGEMENTS -->
 <h2 id="acknowledgements"> 📜: Acknowledgements</h2>
 This project includes references to external works and resources.
-For a complete list of citations, please see [CITATIONS.md](CITATIONS.md).
+For a complete list of citations, please see <a href="CITATIONS.md">citations</a>